r00tngo/r00tngo/README.md

-👋 Hi, I’m @rootandgo and welcome to my page!
+👋 Hi, I’m @r00tngo and welcome to my page!

 Join me on my security journey and dive into a world of programming with Python and Bash, along with scripting security tools.